micmejia/bible-dump/AMPC/Acts/Acts 23.md

-He said, I will hear your case [^b]fully when your accusers also have come.
+He said, I will hear your case fully when your accusers also have come.
 And he ordered that an eye be kept on him in Herod's palace (the Praetorium).